Caister Castle: History

 A detailed inventory was made of Sir John Fastolf's personal goods after his death in 1459.
 It includes silver plate, equipment for his chapel, the clothes and tapestry in his wardrobe at Caister, his armour, and the furnishings in several named rooms and chambers at Caister Castle.

 Sir John Fastolf intended that the castle should be converted into an enormous chantry, to pray for his soul and that of his nearest and dearest; but as a result of various disputes about his will, it devolved instead to the Paston family, while the bulk of Fastolf's money went to endow Magdalen College in Oxford.
 Consequently, the castle features extensively in the 'Paston Letters', a unique collection of family correspondence covering the period of the Wars of the Roses, documenting the Paston family's struggles to climb and maintain position on the English social ladder.
 John Paston was a close confidant and advisor to Sir John Fastolf.
 Sir John died childless, and intestate; the castle was one of many properties in his estate.
-John Paston, with some justification, claimed to be his heir; this put him in direct conflict with various major players of the time, such as the Duke of Norfolk and Sir William Yelverton.
+John Paston, with some justification, claimed to be his heir; this put him in direct conflict with various important figures of the time, such as the Duke of Norfolk and Sir William Yelverton.

 As a result, the castle was besieged in August 1469 by the Duke – in pursuit of his own claim of ownership – and defended by John Paston junior and approximately 30 men.
 The two-month defence was unsuccessful, resulting in the death of one of the Paston's longest-serving servants by a crossbow wound, and the loss of the castle to the Duke.
 Some years later, the castle was ultimately returned to the Paston family's ownership.
 In 1659, the Pastons sold it to William Crow (d.
 1688), an upholsterer and money lender of the City of London, whose inscribed mural monument survives in Holy Trinity Church, Caister-on-Sea, although the fine marble sculpted bust of Crowe was stolen in 2014.

 Later, the Castle descended by marriage to the Bedingfield family.
 The Castle later suffered from neglect and the robbing of stonework and other fittings, including in about 1776 when Rev. David Collyer removed a newell staircase with 122 stone steps from the tower and incorporated in into his house at Wroxham.
 The inner moat was filled in between 1842 and 1893, and a lake was created by the widening of the south-eastern side.
 In 1952, the owner of the castle was Charles Hamblen-Thomas.